SamBailey6194/name-that-carol/README.md

 - Answer was undefined after user submitted answer due to answer variable wasn't in the selectAnswer function
 - Leaderboard was not showing due to incorrect use of JSON.parse and JSON.string, edited how this was used in the JS file so that it worked
 - Leaderboard had names coming back as undefined because I was using the wrong name for list item, I was using score.username therefore this was fixed by changing score.username to the correct name of score.name
+- Buttons were changing background colour after answer was submitted as I was trying to get the data and not an element when using the correctAnswer variable to try and change the style, therefore used userAnswer variable which is an element and created a class called actualAnswer using an if statement for the correct answer in the forEach function for the options
+- Using document.getElementsByClassName.style.backgroundColour wasn't working to style the correct answer if the user got it wrong, therefore changed it to querySelector instead to get it to work

 ### Unfixed Bugs